Geography of Japan: Land resources

-There are small deposits of coal, oil, iron and minerals in the Japanese archipelago.
+There are small deposits of coal, oil, iron, and minerals in the Japanese archipelago.
 Japan is scarce in critical natural resources and has long been heavily dependent on imported energy and raw materials.
 The oil crisis in 1973 encouraged the efficient use of energy.
 Japan has therefore aimed to diversify its sources and maintain high levels of energy efficiency.
-In regards to agricultural products, the self-sufficiency rate of most items is less than 100% except for rice.
-Rice has a 100% food self-sufficiency.
+In regards to agricultural products, the self-sufficiency rate of most items is less than 100%, except for rice.
+Rice has 100% food self-sufficiency.
 This makes it difficult to meet Japan's food demand without imports.

 Marine resources

-The Exclusive economic zone of Japan has an estimated large quantities of mineral resources such as methane clathrate, natural gas, metallic minerals and rare-earth mineral reserves.
-Seabed mineral resources such as manganese nodules, cobalt-rich crust and submarine hydrothermal deposits are located at depths over 1000 m.
-Most of these deep sea resources are unexplored at the seabed.
+The exclusive economic zone of Japan has an estimated large quantity of mineral resources such as methane clathrate, natural gas, metallic minerals, and rare-earth mineral reserves.
+Seabed mineral resources such as manganese nodules, cobalt-rich crust, and submarine hydrothermal deposits are located at depths over 1000 m.
+Most of these deep-sea resources are unexplored at the seabed.
 Japan's mining law restricts offshore oil and gas production.
 There are technological hurdles to mine at such extreme depths and to limit the ecological impact.
 There are no successful commercial ventures that mine the deep sea yet.
-So currently there are few deep sea mining projects to retrieve minerals or deepwater drilling on the ocean floor.
+So currently, there are few deep sea mining projects to retrieve minerals or deepwater drilling on the ocean floor.

 It is estimated that there are approximately 40 trillion cubic feet of methane clathrate in the eastern Nankai Trough of Japan.
-As of 2019, the methane clathrate in the deep sea remains unexploited, because the necessary technology is not established yet.
-This is why currently Japan has very limited proven reserves like crude oil.
+As of 2019, the methane clathrate in the deep sea remains unexploited because the necessary technology has not been established yet.
+This is why, currently, Japan has very limited proven reserves like crude oil.

 The Kantō region alone is estimated to have over 400 billion cubic meters of natural gas reserves.
 It forms a Minami Kantō gas field in the area spanning Saitama, Tokyo, Kanagawa, Ibaraki, and Chiba prefectures.
-However, mining is strictly regulated in many areas because it is directly below Tokyo, and is only slightly mined in the Bōsō Peninsula.
+However, mining is strictly regulated in many areas because it is directly below Tokyo and is only slightly mined on the Bōsō Peninsula.
 In Tokyo and Chiba Prefecture, there have been frequent accidents with natural gas that was released naturally from the Minami Kantō gas field.

 In 2018, 250 km south of Minami-Tori-shima at 5700 m deep, approximately 16 million tons of rare-earth minerals were discovered by JAMSTEC in collaboration with Waseda University and the University of Tokyo.